ishkawa/custom_json_serializable_example/README.md

 An example project that generates fromJson/toJson methods for custom types.

 The root package of this repository is a code generator based on `json_serializable`.
-As an example of customization, this package also supports serialize/deserialize `DateTime` to UNIX milliseconds.
+As an example of customization, this package also supports serialize(deserialize) `DateTime` to(from) UNIX milliseconds.

 For example, suppose we have a class below: